wp-plugins/toolbar-buddy/readme.txt

 * English - default, always included
 * German: Deutsch - immer dabei!
 [Download auch via deckerweb.de](http://deckerweb.de/material/sprachdateien/ithemes-und-pluginbuddy/#toolbar-buddy)
 * For custom and update-secure language files please upload them to `/wp-content/languages/toolbar-buddy/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
-Also, complete custom English wording is possible with that as well, just use a language file like `toolbar-buddy-en_US.mo/.po` to achieve that.
+Also, complete custom English wording is possible with that as well, just use a language file like `toolbar-buddy-en_US.mo/.po` to achieve that (for creating one see the following tools).

 *Note:* All my plugins are localized/ translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
 For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/), which works fine on Windows, Mac and Linux.